oferkv/phototonic/README.md

 + Added Negativity settings per color channel
 + Fixed colors manipulations for images with alpha channel and non animated GIF images
 + Other Bug fixes

-##### 4 Jul 2015 - v1.6.6
-+ Improved tags usability and performance
-+ Bug fixes

-##### 6 Jun 2015 - v1.6.2
-+ Image tags, tagging images and filtering images by tags
-+ Delete confirmation is now configurable
-+ Improvements to drag and drop
-+ A more sophisticated Dir-completer
-+ Many many more fixes and improvements, thanks to the contributors!

 ##### Optional Dependencies
 + qt5-imageformats (TIFF and TGA support)